jupyter-widgets/ipyleaflet/docs/source/index.rst

 Try it online
 -------------

-Directly from this page, you can make a try with ipyleaflet with clicking on `Try it on RetroLab <https://ipyleaflet.readthedocs.io/en/latest/lite/retro>`__ or
+You can give ipyleaflet a try in this documentation by clicking on `Try it on RetroLab <https://ipyleaflet.readthedocs.io/en/latest/lite/retro>`__ or
 `Try it on JupyterLab <https://ipyleaflet.readthedocs.io/en/latest/lite/lab>`__.

 Index